CenterForOpenScience/jamdb/docs/source/index.rst

 It has pluggable storage backends.
 It defaults to using both `MongoDB <http://mongodb.org>`_ and `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.

+The full BDD test suite lives in the `features directory <https://github.com/CenterForOpenScience/jamdb/tree/master/features>`_ and describes in human-readable prose how each endpoint works.
+What it's expecting for input and what it expects for output.

 *Please note: This documentation is a work in progress.*

 Contents: